Rhenus (company): Expansion since 1998

 In the same year, the company entered the area of end customer delivery of furniture in the UK with the acquisition of Network 4 Home Delivery.
 Rhenus expanded its network in Brazil by purchasing the company Pirâmide SeaAir Comércio Exterior in 2018.
 The logistics service provider also acquired the Dutch forwarding company Jos Dusseldorp Vastgoed B.V., which had more than 90 employees and was added to its home delivery business segment.
 Since August 2018, the company has also been active in New Zealand.
 In the same year, Rhenus took over the shareholding in Niederrheinische Verkehrsbetriebe from its subsidiary Rhenus Veniro, before it was merged with the German subsidiary of Transdev.
 In 2019, Rhenus also took over the South African freight forwarding and logistics provider World Net Logistics (WNL) based in Johannesburg, and expanded its medical division in the high-tech sector as the MTS Medizinischer Transport-Service GmbH.

 In 2020, the Rhenus Group acquired a majority stake in Deutsche Binnenreederei from the Polish capital group OT Logistics and the Hamburg-based company Carl Robert Eckelmann.
 Rhenus also acquired 100 percent of the shares in Simon Hegele Hightech Transport & Service, a subsidiary of the Simon Hegele Group, and furthermore took over the operating companies of the New Zealand-based Malcolm Total Logistics Group.

 Rhenus acquired all shares in the Bavarian scanning service provider MDN Hübner on 1 January 2021, and took over the logistics group Loxx.
 By taking over the freight forwarding business of the BLG Logistics Group in Germany, Rhenus opened up new business areas in the Air & Ocean segment.
 The company expanded its activities on the Balkan Peninsula by taking over the Croatian logistics specialist Log Adria, as well as expanding in the Polish market by taking over the freight forwarding and logistics company C. Hartwig in October 2021.
 In June 2023, Rhenus acquired Polish Destroy & Recycling, Colombian BLU Logistics, as well as a majority shareholding in the LBH Group in September 2023.

 Company Structure

 The Rhenus Group operates as a logistics service provider at 1,330 locations, including branches in Europe, India, North America, South America, Central America, Asia, Africa, and Oceania.

-The company is managed by Tobias Bartz (CEO), Egbert Bernsmeister, Stephan Peters and Andreas Stöckli.
+The company is managed by Tobias Bartz (CEO), Stephan Peters, Andreas Stöckli, Dr. Marcus Ewig, Dr. Joana Bätz and Jan Harnisch.
 Marco Schröter acts as Chairman of the Supervisory Board.

-The company's turnover for 2024 was €8.2 billion; it employed 41,000 people.
-Rhenus is the largest German transport company without state participation in 2023.
+The company's turnover for 2025 was €8.2 billion; it employed 39,000 people.
+Rhenus is the largest German transport company without state participation in 2024.